elenapulido/Consult-Coders/README.md

 ## 1. Description
 This is a project developed by Team Consult-Codes.

-A website created for users who need to consult to web developer at any time and through a secure and easy-to-use platform.
+A website created for users who need to consult to web developers at any time and through a secure and easy-to-use platform.

 This website, it is to generate queries about any program or programming language.
 This consultation is attended by a web developer who will help by facilitating an appointment, in which you can resolve doubts or queries.